edamametechnologies/edamame_posture_cli/INSTALL.md

   - `x86_64-unknown-linux-gnu` (default) vs `x86_64-unknown-linux-musl` when GLIBC < 2.29 or running on Alpine.
   - `aarch64`, `armv7`, and `i686` variants are also supported.
 - Debug builds pull versioned assets (`edamame_posture-<version>-<triple>-debug`), otherwise the installer uses the “latest release” redirect first and falls back to a pinned version.
+- If the destination binary already exists (e.g., `/usr/local/bin/edamame_posture` or `$HOME/edamame_posture.exe`):
+  - When **no** credentials are provided, the installer reuses the existing file.
+  - When `--user/--domain/--pin` **are** supplied, the installer stops any running `edamame_posture` processes, removes the existing binary, and downloads a fresh copy before continuing.
 - Each download path has a hard-coded fallback (`v0.9.75`) to avoid transient release issues.

 ---